 Selected jurisdiction – loss highly unlikely.

 In moving your wealth to relative safety, you pick the closest jurisdiction that satisfies all the bullet points above.
 Then you find the best facility in that jurisdiction.
-In Asia, that might mean Singapore or Hong Kong.
+In Asia, that might mean Singapore.
 In the Western hemisphere, that might mean the Cayman Islands.
 In Europe that might mean Austria or Switzerland.

 To sum up, ideally, you want all your metals at arm’s length, where you can grab them if necessary.
 You only push them further away to attain greater safety, but no further than necessary.
 After all, you still want to get to them as quickly as possible.